conestack/node.ext.ldap/README.rst

 an API for User and Group management.
 The API follows the contract of `node.ext.ugm <http://pypi.python.org/pypi/node.ext.ugm>`_.::

+    >>> from node.ext.ldap import ONELEVEL
     >>> from node.ext.ldap.ugm import (
     ...
 UsersConfig,
     ...
 GroupsConfig,
     ...
+RolesConfig,
+    ...
 Ugm,
     ... )

-Instantiate users and groups configuration.
-Both are based on ``PrincipalsConfig`` class and expect this settings:
+Instantiate users, groups and roles configuration.
+They are based on ``PrincipalsConfig`` class and expect this settings:

 baseDN